 Can you find a different card with that number on it?

-Children who finish quickly could use the cards to make a shape (not necessarily a triangle) where the touching numbers add to $9$ (or $8$ or $11$).
+Learners could also use the cards to make a shape (not necessarily a triangle) where the touching numbers add to 9 (or 8 or 11).
 Alternatively, they could add their own choice of numbers to blank triangular pieces to create their own activity.

 Children could use the cards to make a different shape (not necessarily a triangle) where the touching numbers add to 10, and/or the tens frame cards could be used to provide more support.
 Some children may find it difficult to cope with matching more than one pair of numbers at a time, in which case a

 domino activity would be more accessible.
 A set of nine-spot dominoes would be useful for this and you can find one on our printable resources page.
 The task could be to join the dominoes together so that the 'match' adds to 10 or any other number of the children's choice.
 This will then give them plenty of practice in identifying number

 What is the greatest number of squares you can make by overlapping three squares?

 Find all the numbers that can be made by adding the dots on two dice.

 Andrew decorated 20 biscuits to take to a party.
 He lined them up and put icing on every second biscuit and different decorations on other biscuits.
 How many biscuits weren't decorated?